jordan-yee/kakoune-git-mode/README.md

 ### TODO

-[ ] Add option for specifying an alternate user mode key.
+- [ ] Add option for specifying an alternate user mode key.
-[ ] Add aliases for git commands.
+- [ ] Add aliases for git commands.
-[ ] Add options to enable/disable aliases and mappings.
+- [ ] Add options to enable/disable aliases and mappings.

-## License

-- Thanks to [Mawww](https://github.com/mawww) for an awesome editor.

-MIT